Niilista/textEditor/README.md

 # textEditor
-A simple text editor app with objective to practice coding skills.
+A simple text editor app to practice coding skills.